Nasal or sinus cancer and its treatment might change the way you look and how you feel about yourself. But there is support available.

 Surgery to the lips, nose and eye can be harder to hide.
 If your cancer involves these areas, it is likely that you will have to cope with more changes in the way you look.

-If you had radiotherapy the skin in the radiotherapy area might be darker than before.
+If you had radiotherapy, the skin in that area might be darker than before.

 How the changes might affect your self esteem